AiBhrigu/phi-cosmography-canon/README.md

 # Φ-Cosmography · Canon

-This repository is the **canonical foundation** of Φ-Cosmography.
+This repository is the canonical foundation of Φ-Cosmography.
-It is not an experiment.
-It is not a playground.

-## Φ-Invariants (Non-Negotiable)
+## Invariants

-- SunCore is an **axis**, not a module.
+- SunCore is an axis, not a module
-- Helion is an **orbital manifestation**, never a center.
+- Helion is orbital, never central
-- AUREL is an **internal compass**, never a public label.
-- One effect → one parameter.
+- One effect → one parameter
-- No install scripts.
-- No inline styles.
-- No build artifacts in git.
+- No build artifacts in git

-## Roles

-### SunCore
-Silent gravitational axis.
-Present conceptually.
-Not rendered directly.

-### Helion
-Orbital light.
-Never competes with SunCore.

-### Inner Core
-Depth, not authority.

-## Gates

-Any change requires:
-- no new center emergence
-- no explanation text required
-- zero visual aggression

-## Forbidden Forever

-- dist/ in git
-- duplicated paths
-- visual magic as compensation
+- No runtime magic
-- naming the center

-## Forbidden Forever
+## Status
+- Read-only

-- Naming the center
+- Deterministic
-- Visual compensation instead of structure
-- Multiple parameters for one effect
-- dist/ or build artifacts in git
+- Public mirror via GitHub Pages

+## Scope
+This repository defines structure and invariants.
+No experiments.
+No legacy.